The best credit cards for a poor credit rating.

 Representative Example – If you spend £1,200 at a purchase interest rate of 34.9% p.a. (variable) your representative APR will be 34.9% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

-The Aqua Classic Credit Card allows you to check your eligibility in 60 seconds with no impact on your credit score, and you'll gain access to Aqua Coach, which helps you improve your credit score.
-This card's credit balance is personalised, from £250 to £1,200.
-As Aqua gets to know you and as you demonstrate good card management, your credit limit may increase.
+The Aqua Classic Credit Card allows you to check your eligibility in 60 seconds with no impact on your credit score.
+If accepted, you'll gain access to Aqua Coach, which helps you improve your credit score.
+You'll receive a credit limit of between £250 and £1,200 and, as Aqua gets to know you and as you demonstrate good card management, your credit limit may increase.

 In this section, we dive into the different credit card types and which factors to consider when deciding which card is best for you.